rasyidrafi/rasyidrafi/README.md

 # Muhammad Rasyid Rafi'i 👋
 Fullstack Developer from Indonesia
-- 🔭 Working on whatsapp panel multi device with Nodejs
+- 🔭 Working on Whatsapp Panel multi device with Nodejs
 - 🚀 Working on R45 personal project
 - 🌱 Expert at Node
 ## Available On